redolfosei/redolfosei/README.md

  <p> ✌️ Super positive and I always look forward for new adventures in technology.</p>
  <p> 👐 I hate restricting myself to a single domain and I always try to extend my interest in multiple domains.</p>
  <p> ⏱️ I spend most of my time coding and learning new stuff from documentations, ALX, udemy, theodinproject, youtube, coursera, codewar, freecodecamp.etc
- <p> 🎮 I love to play video games too!
-FIFA and other adventurous games.
-I read books and watch presentations often, TEDx videos when free. </p>
+ <p> 📚 I read books and watch presentations often, TEDx videos when free. </p>
  <p> 🪙 I invest in crypto,stocks and FIAT. </p>
  <p> 💻 I spend on books and gadgets!. </p>